 the chart shows possible targets based on the initial risk of the trades

 Late Entries on Urgency (aggressive)

-LMT Close Entry Bar
+LMT Close or Breakout of Entry Bar

 Wait for the market to trigger the reversal signal (break above/below the signal bar or pattern) and buy sell the close of the Entry Bar, if that is a shaved or small tailed trend bar and the market shows signs of urgency.